Ahmed-Arafat10/Programming2-Labs-CIC/Lab #1.md

   9. `Functions`
   10. `Arrays`
   11. `Input`/`Output`
-  12. `OOP` (Programming 2 Main Topic)
+  12. `Object Oriented Programming (OOP)` (Programming 2 Main Topic)
 - They only differ in the `Syntax`, `Syntax` means the way of writing the code so that the `compiler` can understand what you are typing to be able to convert it into binary
 - So the bottom line, all programming languages have the same `Principles` but differ `Syntax`

 ## 10. Why we prefer using java in Programming 2 ?
-- The question here is why we prefer using java in Programming 2 ? , simply Because the structure of `Java` is in form of `OOP` `*`, which make it a lot better to understand & practice `OOP` principles and syntax using it
+- The question here is why we prefer using java in Programming 2 ? , simply Because the structure of `Java` is in form of `OOP*`, which make it a lot better to understand & practice `OOP` principles and syntax using it
 - And as we said, if you learned `OOP` in `Java`, then you have almost learned `OOP` in `C++` (Of course there might be more topics in either of them)
+- `*OOP` stands for `Object Oriented Programming`
 > So, `Java` Isn't really hard to learn `^-^`